nmfs-opensci/pkgdownTemplate/README.md

 ## NMFS Branding

-This template has the following branding elements.
+{pkgdownTemplate} has the following branding elements.

 1.  `extra.css` in the `pkgdown` folder sources the **nmfspalette** css.
     This get you the colors.
-2. The `Readme.Rmd` file sources the NMFS Disclaimer and footer with NMFS logo from the [FIT Resources](https://github.com/nmfs-fish-tools/Resources).
+2. The `Readme.md` file sources the NMFS Disclaimer and footer with NMFS logo from the [FIT Resources](https://github.com/nmfs-fish-tools/Resources).
 3. The LICENSE is set to that used by [FIT